Dirichlet Process Parsimonious Mixtures for clustering: Conclusion

 In this paper we presented Bayesian nonparametric parsimonious mixture models for clustering.
 It is based on an infinite Gaussian mixture with an eigenvalue decomposition of the cluster covariance matrix and a Dirichlet Process, or by equivalence a Chinese Restaurant Process prior.
 This allows deriving several flexible models and avoids the problem of model selection encountered in the standard maximum likelihood-based and Bayesian parametric Gaussian mixture.
 We also proposed a Bayesian model selection an comparison framework to automatically select, the best model, with the best number of components, by using Bayes factors.

-Experiments of simulated data highlighted that the proposed DPPM represent a good nonparametric alternative to the standard parametric Bayesian and non-Bayesian finite mixtures.
+Experiments on simulated data highlighted that the proposed DPPM represent a good nonparametric alternative to the standard parametric Bayesian and non-Bayesian finite mixtures.
 They simultaneously and accurately estimate accurate partitions with the optimal number of clusters also inferred from the data.
 We also applied the proposed approach on real data sets.
 The obtained results show the interest of using the Bayesian parsimonious clustering models and the potential benefit of using them in practical applications.
+We applied the models on the challenging problem of humpback whale song decomposition.
+Despite the fact that the dataset are by nature sequential, and DPPMs models assume an exchangeability property, the models arrive to fit quiet satisfying partition of the data.
+This application opens a perspective on the extension of the previously discussed DPPMs models, from the i.i.d case to sequential data.
+Hence this may provide a good perspective for further integrating the parsimonious DPM models into a Markovian framework.

-A future work related to this proposal may concern other parsimonious models such us those recently proposed by \cite{BiernackiL14} based on a variance-correlation decomposition of the group covariance matrices, which are stable and visualizable and have desirable properties.
+A future work related to this proposal may concern other parsimonious models such us those proposed by \cite{BiernackiL14} based on a variance-correlation decomposition of the group covariance matrices, which are stable and visualizable and have desirable properties.

 Until now we have only considered the problem of clustering.
 A perspective of this work is to extend it to the case of model-based co-clustering \citep{Govaert_Nadif-Co-ClusteingBook} with block mixture models, which consists in simultaneously cluster individuals and variables, rather that only individuals.
 The nonparametric formulation of these models may represent a good alternative to select the number of latent blocks or co-clusters.